 Penn State Football Class of 2022: Where it stands

-Penn State football welcomed J.B.
-Nelson into its Class of 2022 when the Lackawanna College offensive lineman announced his verbal commitment to the Nittany Lions on Friday afternoon.
+Penn State football welcomed linebacker Keon Wylie into its Class of 2022 when the Imhotep Charter linebacker announced his verbal commitment to the Nittany Lions on Saturday afternoon.

-Listed at 6-foot-5, 320 pounds, Nelson builds on the steady pipeline of talent flowing from Lackawanna in Scranton, Pa., toward Penn State.
-Already numbering five players on the Nittany Lions' roster ahead of the 2021 season, Nelson becomes the second prospect to join the Class of 2022 out of the Lackawanna program along with defensive back Tyrece Mills.
+Listed at 6-foot-3, 210 pounds, Wylie became the 14th verbal commitment in Penn State's Class of 2022, building on the growing class just one day after the verbal commitment of massive offensive lineman J.B.
+Nelson out of Lackawanna College.

-Let's look at how Nelson's addition impacts Penn State's standing in the Class of 2022:
+Let's look at how Wylie addition impacts Penn State's standing in the Class of 2022:

-An unranked prospect currently, Nelson marks Penn State's first verbal commitment since receiver Tyler Johnson made the call on June 21.
-Before Johnson, the Nittany Lions' last Class of '22 pickup had been kicker Alex Bacchetta at the end of May.

-With his verbal, Penn State's class now numbers 13 members, breaking down in star distribution as follows:
+With Wylie's verbal, Penn State's class now numbers 14 members, breaking down in star distribution as follows:

 Four-stars: WR Kaden Saunders, TE Jerry Cross, QB Beau Pribula, OL Drew Shelton, DE Ken Talley, WR Anthony Ivey, ATH Mekhi Flowers

-Three-stars: QB Drew Allar, OL Maleek McNeil, DB Tyrece Mills, WR Tyler Johnson
+Three-stars: QB Drew Allar, OL Maleek McNeil, DB Tyrece Mills, WR Tyler Johnson, LB Keon Wylie

 Two-stars: P Alex Bacchetta